Howland Chamberlain: Career

-Because of the Hollywood blacklist, High Noon would be his last film work for more than 20 years.
+Because of the Hollywood blacklist, High Noon would be Chamberlain's last film work for more than 20 years.
 He was first brought to the attention of Congressional investigators in 1940 when Rena Vale named him to the Special Committee on Un-American Activities, chaired by Congressman Martin Dies.
 Vale told the Dies Committee that in 1938 the Federal Theater Project's Los Angeles chapter was a front for the Communist Party USA, and that Chamberlain was an active member in it.
 He was also reportedly named to the FBI as a Communist by Ronald Reagan.

-In September 1951, Chamberlain was called before the House Un-American Activities Committee (HUAC).
+On September 18, 1951, Chamberlain was called before the House Un-American Activities Committee (HUAC).
 He declined to answer questions, invoking the Fifth Amendment's shield against self-incrimination.
-At that point, his screen acting career came to a halt.
+In a heated exchange with HUAC Chairman John S. Wood and Chief Counsel Frank Tavenner, Chamberlain said, "My present occupation is an actor, and I find it deeply repugnant and profoundly un-American to be smeared, blacklisted, and strangled economically by my presence before this committee."
+After his HUAC testimony, his screen acting career came to a halt.

-Not much is known about how Chamberlain earned a living as a blacklistee over the next two decades, but he eventually landed the role of Patch Riley in the 1974 TV movie A Touch of the Poet, based on the Eugene O'Neill play.
+Not much is known about how Chamberlain earned a living as a blacklistee over the next two decades.
+He was said to have toured in plays such as A Raisin in the Sun, and had small roles in Off-Broadway productions including Children of Darkness and The Courageous One, as well as in Shakespeare plays performed at New York City's Shakespeare in the Park festival.
+He had a guest spot on episode 15 of the 1966 TV series Hawk.
+He landed the role of Patch Riley in the 1974 TV movie A Touch of the Poet, based on the Eugene O'Neill play.
 He returned to the Broadway stage in 1976 with a minor part, and understudy assignments, in Larry Gelbart's long-running comedy, Sly Fox.

-With the blacklist no longer barring him from work, Chamberlain started getting cast once again in TV shows and movies.
-Among his more significant roles was as Judge Atkins in Robert Benton's award-winning 1979 film Kramer vs. Kramer.
-His last two performances were in Barbarosa (1982) and Electric Dreams (1984).
+During the 1970s, with the blacklist no longer barring him from work, Chamberlain started getting cast with greater frequency in TV shows and movies.
+He appeared in a 1976 episode of Kojak and in multiple episodes of the soap opera Ryan's Hope.
+Among his more significant roles was as the divorce court judge in Robert Benton's award-winning 1979 film Kramer vs. Kramer.
+Chamberlain's last two performances were in Barbarosa (1982) and Electric Dreams (1984).

 Death

-Howland Chamberlain died on September 1, 1984, in Oakland, California.
+Howland Chamberlain died of heart disease on September 1, 1984, in Oakland, California.
 He was 73.